nicktownes/configure-ad/README.md

 - Create a Domain Controller and Install Active Directory
 - Create a Domain Admin user within the domain
 - Add a client computer to your domain
-- Setup remote desktop for non-admin users on Client computer
+- Set up remote desktop for non-admin users on Client computer

 <h2>Deployment and Configuration Steps</h2>